Oluwaseun-bit-ui/telemedicine-app/README.md

 # Telemedicine App (Concept Stage)

-A concept wireframe and presentation for a **telehealth solution**, developed during the ALX Software Engineering program.
-This project focuses on improving healthcare accessibility through technology.
+A concept wireframe and presentation for a **telehealth solution**, This project focuses on improving healthcare accessibility through technology.

 ## 🌟 Project Overview
 This Telemedicine App aims to connect patients with healthcare professionals remotely, providing features like appointment scheduling, patient history tracking, and video consultations.